-The biblical and historic evocation is well known as the religious procession which originated as a purely religious expression at the end of the thirteenth century.
+The Procession of the Holy Blood was created in 1304 as an expression of gratitude and faith.
 It has formed part of the city of Bruges’ rich history since that time.
-The Procession of the Holy Blood is included on the Representative List of Intangible Cultural Heritage of Humanity.
+The Procession of the Holy Blood is included on the Representative List of Intangible Cultural Heritage of Humanity (UNESCO World Heritage).

 Go to History

 The Procession of the Holy Blood takes place annually on Ascension Day.
-In 2018, the procession will take place on Thursday 10th May 2018.
+In 2024, the procession will take place on Thursday 9th May from 2.30 pm onwards.

 Go to Practical

 Review the 2023 edition

 Were you unable to experience the Procession of the Holy Blood live in the streets of Bruges?
 Then you can watch it again here, and experience Bruges’ Most Beautiful Day from the front row!